Alcohol Use Disorder

 Module 3 Accreditation Statement

-Module 3 has been accredited by the Saskatchewan College of Paramedics for 5.0 credits for practicing paramedics.
+Paramedics: Modules 3 has been accredited by the Saskatchewan College of Paramedics for a total of 10.0 credits for practicing paramedics.